Scalable Spatiotemporally Varying Coefficient Modelling with Bayesian Kernelized Tensor Regression: Discussion

 \subsection{Identifiability and convergence of the model}

 In the regression problem studied in this paper, the kernel/covariance hyperparameters, $\text{i.e., }\{\phi,\gamma\}$, interpret/imply the correlation structure of the data, and the coefficients, i.e., $\boldsymbol{\mathcal{B}}$, reveal the spatiotemporal processes of the underlying associations.
-Thus, we consider the identifiability and convergence of kernel hyperparameters and the coefficients to be crucial.
-In contrast, note that the identifiability of latent factors decomposed from $\boldsymbol{\mathcal{B}}$ are not that important.
+Thus, we consider the convergence of kernel hyperparameters and the identifiability of the coefficients to be crucial.
+Note that the identifiability of latent factors decomposed from $\boldsymbol{\mathcal{B}}$ are not that important.
 For instance, our model is invariant in applying the same column permutation to the three factor matrices.
-From the results in simulation experiments (see Figure~\ref{fig:simu2_kernelHyper}), it is clear that the Markov chains for kernel hyperparameters converge fast and well when using the proposed BKTR model.
-BKTR can also yield identifiable hyperparameters and reliable estimations for the coefficients.
+From the results in simulation experiments (see Figure~\ref{fig:simu2_HyperESS}), it is clear that the Markov chains for kernel hyperparameters converge fast and well when using the proposed BKTR model.